lando/lando/docs/tutorials/pantheon.md

 # Push only the database and code
 lando push --files=none

-# Pull only the files and code
+# Push only the files and code
 lando push --database=none
 ```